bxbrenden/pypecamp/README.md

 A python-based image renderer for [Hexapipes](https://hexapipes.vercel.app/square/5) games.

 ## Limitations
-This project currently renders images of square Hexapipes grids only.
+This project currently renders PNG images of square Hexapipes grids only.
 No other grids such as Penrose, cube, etc. will work with this tool.

 ## Installation